0BananaBig0/from_gcc_to_cpp/docs/ConversionAndCasting.md

 2. It is essential to **understand** **whether** a particular cast **involves runtime or compile-time checks**.
-3. The distinct naming of these casts **enhances code readability** and **facilitates easy identification during code searches** ( Search for their names to identify where explicit conversions occur. ).
+3. The distinct naming of these casts **enhances code readability** and **facilitates easy identification during code searches**.
+(Search for their names to identify where explicit conversions occur.)
+4. When **converting a `void` pointer type to a specific pointer type (or vice versa)**, **`static_cast` is the preferred choice**.
+It is best used for casting between `void` pointer type and other pointer types, provided there’s no need for low-level reinterpretation.

 #### `explicit`